GSA/uswds-sf-lightning-community/INSTALLATION.md

     * Navigate to Theme (paint brush)
     * Update Images
       * Upload your organization logo under Company Logo.
 Update Login Page Background Image if desired.
-        * A logo with transparent background is best.
+        * A logo with transparent background is best as the header and footer are different colors.
     * Update Theme Settings
       * Work down the list of theme settings.
 As you tab through, the underlying page will update after each field.
       * If you created a community specific URL ...force.com/blah, update the Path to Home Page section to include beginning of URI path